PasR-Hi9/developer-rules-and-tools/README.md

-# developer-environment
+# Hi9 Developer Rules and Tools
-Showcasing our developer environment
+## Showcasing our developer environment